radpi42/internet-status-led/README.md

 then make it excutable:

 #command#
-chmod 755 networkledlauncher.sh
+chmod 755 ledlauncher.sh

 #Now test it, by typing in:#

-sh networkledlauncher.sh
+sh ledlauncher.sh

 ######